How do I become a nutritionist?

 for more information.

-What course should I study at university?
+What should I study at university?

 Our page on studying nutrition at university

 may be able to help you.
-We are not able to recommend any university courses individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).
+We are not able to recommend any university programmes individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).

 We accredit a number of undergraduate and postgraduate programmes